-Civil Society comprises non-stake actors, including not-for-profit non-governmental organizations (NGOs), farmers, women, the scientific and technological community, youth and children, Indigenous Peoples and their communities, business and industry, workers and trade unions (GEF Policy on Stakeholder Engagement).
+Civil Society comprises non-state actors, including not-for-profit and non-governmental organizations (NGOs), farmers, women, the scientific and technological community, youth, and children, indigenous peoples and their communities, business and industry, workers and trade unions (GEF Policy on Stakeholder Engagement).

-Effective engagement of civil society at all levels of endeavor, from local to national to global, is key in achieving the GEF’s mission of safeguarding the global environment.
-This engagement has ranged from the design of programs and projects; direct partnerships in the execution or co-executing of projects; leveraging of in kind and cash co-financing; linking the national and local levels and directly interacting with beneficiaries through outreach and consultations; contributing to policy discussions; and participating in monitoring of project impacts and outcomes.
+Effective engagement of civil society at all levels of endeavor – from local to national and to global – is key in achieving the GEF’s mission of safeguarding the global environment.
+This engagement includes the design of programs and projects, direct partnerships in the execution or co-executing of projects, leveraging of in-kind and cash co-financing, linking the national and local levels and directly interacting with beneficiaries through outreach and consultations, contributing to policy discussions, and participating in monitoring of project impacts and outcomes.

-In November 2017 at its 53rd meeting, the GEF Council approved an Updated Vision to Enhance Civil Society Engagement with the GEF.
-This updated Vision is designed to complement and reinforce other key dimensions of civil society engagement with the GEF, including in the design and implementation of GEF projects and programs.
+In November 2017, the GEF Council approved an Updated Vision to Enhance Civil Society Engagement with the GEF This updated Vision is designed to complement and reinforce key dimensions of civil society engagement with the GEF, particularly in the design and implementation of GEF projects and programs.
 These are addressed in more detail in the updated Policy on Stakeholder Engagement, Policy on Gender Equality, and Principles and Guidelines for Engagement with Indigenous Peoples.

 An Updated Vision for Civil Society Engagement